Underwater computer vision: Illumination

 In air, light comes from the whole hemisphere on cloudy days, and is dominated by the sun.
-In water lighting comes from a finite cone above the scene.
+In water direct lighting comes from a cone about 96° wide above the scene.
 This phenomenon is called Snell's window.

+Artificial lighting can be used where natural light levels are insufficient and where the light path is too long to produce acceptable colour, as the loss of colour is a function of the total distance through water from the source to the camera lens port.

 Light attenuation

 Unlike air, water attenuates light exponentially.
 This results in hazy images with very low contrast.
 The main reasons for light attenuation are light absorption (where energy is removed from the light) and light scattering, by which the direction of light is changed.
 Light scattering can further be divided into forward scattering, which results in an increased blurriness and backward scattering that limits the contrast and is responsible for the characteristic veil of underwater images.
 Both scattering and attenuation are heavily influenced by the amount of organic matter dissolved or suspended in the water.

-Another problem with water is that light attenuation is a function of the wavelength.
-This means that different colours are attenuated faster or slower than others, leading to colour degradation.
-Red and orange light is the first to be attenuated, followed by yellows and greens.
-Blue is the least attenuated visual wavelength.
+Light attenuation in water is also a function of the wavelength.
+This means that different colours are attenuated at different rates, leading to colour degradation.with depth and distance.
+Red and orange light are attenuated faster, followed by yellows and greens.
+Blue is the least attenuated visible wavelength.

+Artificial lighting

 Challenges

 In high level computer vision, human structures are frequently used as image features for image matching in different applications.
 However, the sea bottom lacks such features, making it hard to find correspondences in two images.

 In order to be able to use a camera in the water, a watertight housing is required.
 However, refraction will happen at the water-glass and glass-air interface due to differences in density of the materials.
 This has the effect of introducing a non-linear image deformation.

 The motion of the vehicle presents another special challenge.
 Underwater vehicles are constantly moving due to currents and other phenomena.
 This introduces another uncertainty to algorithms, where small motions may appear in all directions.
 This can be specially important for video tracking.
 In order to reduce this problem image stabilization algorithms may be applied.